 It has three main components-

-Model – Model used in MVVM is similar to the model used in MVC, consisting of the basic data required to run the software.
+Model – The model used in MVVM is similar to the model used in MVC, consisting of the basic data required to run the software.

 View – View is a graphical interface between the user and the design pattern, similar to the one in MVC.
 It displays the output of the data processed.